Lorries used for practical driving tests have to meet certain rules, and some vehicles and trailers must also carry a minimum weight.

 - have the weight clearly stamped on them

 Water must be in intermediate bulk containers (IBCs) made from semi-transparent moulded plastic usually reinforced with a wire framework.

 The examiner can inspect an IBC used as ‘load’ for the test, so it’s important that they can see it has the correct water level.

 You can not use any other type of load.

 The load must be secured appropriately onto the vehicle or trailer.

 Minimum real weight

 The ‘real weight’ is the actual weight of the vehicle and the load combined.
-This can’t be more than the MAM.
+This can not be more than the MAM.